How to Build Anomalous (3+1)d Topological Quantum Field Theories: Symmetry extension construction of fermionic anomalous topological orders

-We now review the symmetry extension procedure of Wang--Wen--Witten~\cite{Wang:2017loc}, who construct a bosonic $n$-dimensional TQFT with $G$-symmetry that is the boundary of a bulk invertible field theory, labeled by a class $ \pi \in H^{n+1}(BG;\C^\times)$.
-We denote by $\widetilde\pi \in Z^{d+1}(BG;\mathbb{C}^\times)$ a cocycle lift of $\pi$.\footnote{While the classification of bosonic invertible field theories goes beyond simply group cohomology, we will only consider those that are classified by cohomology in this review.} In particular, Wang--Wen--Witten show how to construct a $K$-gauge theory with anomalous $G$-symmetry, provided the following data. \begin{itemize} \item A group $H$ such that is a short exact sequence, where $K$ is a finite abelian group. \item A class $\lambda \in H^n(B H; \mathbb{C}^\times)$ parametrizing $H$-invertible TQFTs on the $n$-dimensional boundary that realizes the class $\pi$ in the bulk. \item A class in $H^{n}(BK; \mathbb{C}^\times)$ obtained by restricting $\lambda$ to $K$, giving the Dijkgraaf--Witten action for the $K$-gauge theory. \end{itemize} The first step is to choose $H$ such that $p^*\widetilde \pi = d \widetilde \lambda$, with $\widetilde \lambda \in C^{n}(BH;\mathbb{C}^\times)$, i.e.\ $\pi$ is trivializable upon pulling back.
-Let $N$ be a $(n+1)$-dimensional manifold with $\partial N = M$, and $P\to N$ be a principal $G$-bundle whose restriction to $M$ lifts to a principal $H$-bundle $Q\to M$.
-Let $\int_N \pi(Q)$ be the action for the invertible TQFT on $N$ (i.e.\ pull back $\pi$ by the classifying map for $Q$).
-Provided
+We now review the symmetry extension procedure of~\cite{2014arXiv1404.3230K,2014PhRvL.112w1602K,Thorngren:2015gtw,Wang:2017loc,Tachikawa:2017gyf}, who construct a bosonic $n$-dimensional TQFT with $G$-symmetry that realizes the anomaly labeled by a class $\alpha \in H^{n+1}(BG;\C^\times)$.\footnote{While the classification of bosonic invertible field theories goes beyond simply group cohomology, we will only consider those that are classified by cohomology in this review.} In particular, Wang–Wen–Witten describe how to construct a $K$-gauge theory equipped with an anomalous $G$-symmetry, provided that we have a short exact sequence